kkuppens/GettingCleaningData/CodeBook.md

 All remaining variables (features) within the tidy data set, besides activity and subject, are estimated variables from signals.

 There are two types within the tidy data set: mean and standard deviation (std).
 For each type there are two units.
-The variables starting with the letter t, e.g "tBodyAcc.mean().X" being time domain signals.
+The variables starting with the letter t, e.g "tbodyacc.mean.x" being time domain signals.
-The variables starting with the letter f, e.g "fBodyAccMag.std()" being frequency domain signals.
+The variables starting with the letter f, e.g "fbodyaccmag.std" being frequency domain signals.
 To be more precise the mean and standard deviation from a time and frequency domain signal.

 ###Tidy data set variable list